Behind Enemy Lines II: Axis of Evil

-Behind Enemy Lines II: Axis of Evil is a 2006 American action war film and the sequel to 2001's Behind Enemy Lines.
+Behind Enemy Lines II: Axis of Evil is a 2006 American action war film and the sequel to 2001's Behind Enemy Lines, it is the second installment in the Behind Enemy Lines film series.
 The film was written and directed by James Dodson, starring Nicholas Gonzalez, Matt Bushell, Keith David, Denis Arndt, Ben Cross, Bruce McGill and Peter Coyote.
 The film was released direct-to-video on October 17, 2006.

 Plot

 The story is not linked to the first part of the series.
 Instead, it focuses on a fictional explanation for the Ryanggang explosion in 2004, in which an unexplained mushroom cloud occurred in North Korea.

 After reconnaissance satellites detect a large, three-stage Topol intercontinental ballistic missile carrying a nuclear weapon in North Korea, which can strike anywhere in the continental United States, United States President Adair T. Manning (Peter Coyote) orders a team of U.S. Navy SEALs, led by Lieutenant Robert James (Nicholas Gonzalez), to destroy the missile and the launch site.

 The Pentagon aborts the mission after receiving new information, but by the time the abort order is sent, two SEALs have already parachuted into North Korean territory.
 James stops the third SEAL from deploying, accidentally knocking the man's helmet against the status indicator mounted near the door.
 He steps onto the makeshift ramp to peer outside, returning to the doorway to inform the other men of the abort.
 The high-speed winds from outside rip the indicator loose and send it flying into his face.
 Stumbling backwards, James loses his balance and is blown out of the plane.
 Master Chief Neil T. "Spaz" Callaghan (Matt Bushell) disobeys orders to stand fast, strikes his commanding officer, and follows the first three, taking a radio with him.
 When North Korean forces led by Commander Hwang (Joseph Steven Yang) find the SEALs, they kill two in a gun battle, and Hwang and his men capture and torture James and Callaghan.